SchlossLab/severe-CDI/paper/paper-gfm.md

 </div>

+Since the data are highly imbalanced with only a small proportion of CDI cases having a severe outcome, evaluating the trade-off between precision and recall is more informative than the receiver-operator characteristic because precision and recall do not consider true negatives, which may overinflate the AUROC.
+However, unlike for AUROC, the baseline for the area under the precision-recall curve depends on the proportion of positive outcomes (i.e. severe cases) in the data, which vary across these severity definitions.
+To allow comparison of precision across datasets with different proportions of positives, (22) introduced the concept of balanced precision, a transformation of precision based on Bayes’ theorem that represents the precision that would have been expected if the proportion of positives were balanced at 0.5.
+Reporting the area under the balanced precision-recall curve (AUBPRC) allows us to compare the trade-off between precision and recall for our different severity defintions.
 The test set median AUBPRCs from the full datasets followed a similar pattern as the test set AUROCs with 0.60 for IDSA severity, 0.67 for all-cause severity, 0.66 for attributable severity, and 0.75 for pragmatic severity.
 The AUBPRCs were significantly different from each other (P \< 0.05) for each pair of severity definitions except for attributable vs all-cause.
 We plotted the balanced precision-recall curve and found that the IDSA definition outperformed all other models at very low recall values, but the others outperform IDSA at all other points of the curve ([Figure 2](#fig-performance) C).
 The 95% confidence intervals overlapped the baseline AUROC and AUBPRC for the attributable severity models, while all others did not overlap the baseline.

 While it is advantageous to use as much data as available to train the best models possible, comparing performances of models trained on